efigb/master/README.md

 <br>

 ***
-## Organization of the repository:
+## Organization of the repository and location of Figures:

 **1. Whole Genome Sequencing (WGS) Analysis** `wgs_analysis`